Gaidamak/apptree/README.md

 * `children`: list of sub-applications.
 * `url`: where the application is available (if any)
 * `dependsOn`: list of application dependencies.
 The mapping is done on the node `name` (that means that two nodes cannot have the same name)
-* `technos`: list of technologies used by the application
+* `testtypes`: list of technologies used by the application
 * `satisfaction`: Overall quality of the application; it's a number between `1` and `0`
   * `1` for a good application
   * `0.8` for application which need some refactoring